List of Romanian submissions for the Academy Award for Best International Feature Film

 Romania has been submitting films for the Academy Award for Best International Feature Film (Note: The category was previously named the Academy Award for Best Foreign Language Film, but this was changed to the Academy Award for Best International Feature Film in April 2019, after the Academy deemed the word "Foreign" to be outdated.) since 1966.
 The Best Foreign Film award is handed out annually by the United States Academy of Motion Picture Arts and Sciences to a feature-length motion picture produced outside the United States that contains primarily non-English dialogue.
 The Romanian nominee is selected each year by a jury selected by the National Center for Cinematography (Centrul Național al Cinematografiei – CNC).

-As of 2025, Romania was nominated only once for the documentary Collective (2020) by Alexander Nanau.
+As of 2026, Romania was nominated only once, for the documentary Collective (2020) by Alexander Nanau.

-In 2007, 4 Months, 3 Weeks and 2 Days, the first and only Romanian film to win the Palme d'Or, was not nominated, creating controversy among critics and public opinion about the selection committee unpopular decisions of not nominating critically acclaimed productions.
-The controversy caused Academy members to public pledge for internal reforms.

 Submissions

 The Academy of Motion Picture Arts and Sciences has invited the film industries of various countries to submit their best film for the Academy Award for Best Foreign Language Film since 1956.
 The Foreign Language Film Award Committee oversees the process and reviews all the submitted films.
 Following this, they vote via secret ballot to determine the five nominees for the award.

+In 2007, 4 Months, 3 Weeks and 2 Days, the first Romanian film to win the Palme d'Or, was not nominated, stirring controversy over critically acclaimed productions not being nominated.
+The controversy caused Academy members to plead for reforms.
+Implemented by the creation of a jury to the category first phase voting, which acted from 2008 to 2020.

-Sergiu Nicolaescu's films have been chosen to represent Romania five times since 1969, including once after the Romanian Revolution of 1989.
+Sergiu Nicolaescu's films have been chosen to represent Romania five times.

-Among Romania's more notable nominees include: Carnival Scenes, which was produced in 1981 and probably banned by Romania's Communist regime, and eventually released in 1989 after the Romanian Revolution; The Rest Is Silence, the most expensive film in Romanian history.
+Among Romania's more notable submissions include: Carnival Scenes, which was produced in 1981 and probably banned by Romania's Communist regime, and eventually released in 1989 after the Romanian Revolution; and The Rest Is Silence, the most expensive film in Romanian history.